-My publications include The Theatre for Development Handbook (co-written with John Martin and Manisha Mehta, London: Pan, 2011) Mojisola Adebayo: Plays One (Oberon Books, 2011) and Mojisola Adebayo: Plays Two (Oberon Books, 2019) as well as several academic chapters.
+My publications include: The Theatre for Development Handbook (co-written with John Martin and Manisha Mehta, London: Pan, 2011) Mojisola Adebayo: Plays One (Oberon Books, 2011) and Mojisola Adebayo: Plays Two (Oberon Books, 2019), Black British Queer Plays and Practitioners: An Anthology of Afriquia Theatre (co-edited with Lynette Goddard, London: Bloomsbury Methuen, 2022), as well as several academic chapters.